- 31 min ago ICW 2020: The Best Captured Beauty Trends That You Would Want To Try Yourself

 Check out below the rituals associated with Vishwakarma Puja.

 This festival is observed mostly in offices and workshops.
 People also worship their vehicles and arms, if they have any at home on the day of Vishwakarma puja.

 Cleaning Rituals: On the day of Vishwakarma Puja, usually the workplaces observe a holiday and the machines are not brought to use.
 People clean up their workplaces early in the morning.
 The machines are also cleaned and oiled on this day.

 Decorations: The workplaces are decorated and idol of Lord Vishwakarma is placed in a corner.
 All the tools and equipment used for work are placed before the idol of the Lord and worshipped by chanting Vedic mantras.

 Flying Kites: In some parts of Eastern and Northern India, people also fly kites on the day of Vishwakarma puja.
 The kite-flying competitions are also held which is a sheer treat for the eyes as the multi-coloured kites soar up high in the sky.

 Prasad: After the puja, prasad is distributed among the employees.
 In most workplaces, a yearly feast is organised for the workers on the day of Vishwakarma puja.

 Significance: On this day the workers take a break from work and all the machines are worshipped.
 Vishwakarma puja is a resolution time for all the workers and craftsmen to increase their productivity.
-Also a time to gain an inspiration from the God to create novel things and think of novel ideas.
+Also, a time to gain inspiration from God to create novel things and think of novel ideas.